The Oxford Dictionary defines vulnerability as

 Then he hired me.
 Whaaaaat?
 Game changing moment.

 I chose a change of role to lose the persona, sell the suit of armour and to lead with authenticity, transparency and vulnerability.
+I chose to change my own game.

 Why?
 Because what had got me here was no longer enough.
 In fact, it was outdated and did not serve me or the people that relied on me as a leader well.